-An entrance for access to residential dwellings which may contain stairs, elevators, mailboxes, and/or a doorperson.
+An entrance for access to residential dwellings which may contain stairs, elevators, and mailboxes.

 Secondary Façade

 On corner lots, the secondary façade is the entire linear exposed exterior surface that fronts a thoroughfare and extends from exterior grade to the roofline, and is the face of the building not used as the primary mailing address, as determined by Village staff.